 Unfortunately, on May 1, 2015, Sheryl’s husband, Dave Goldberg, died unexpectedly.
 The cause of his death has been unclear, as some reports say that he died by falling from a treadmill, while Sheryl herself has said that her husband died due to an arrhythmia.

-Sheryl Sandberg’s Leaving News on Facebook
+Sheryl Sandberg’s Leaving News On Facebook

 The news of her leaving the Meta Platform was announced by her on her Facebook profile where she posted a long note explaining her current situation and what she really wants to do in the future.

-Mark Zuckerberg’s Reaction towards Sheryl Leaving
+Mark Zuckerberg’s Reaction Towards Sheryl Leaving

 Zuckerberg writes in his article announcing Sandberg’s departure that he has no plans to replace Sheryl’s job in Meta’s current structure.
 Because he believes no one else will be able to fill his shoes, he has made this decision.
-He declared that Javier Olivan would be the next COO of the social media corporation, but that it would be a more typical COO function, as opposed to Sandberg’s.

 Sheryl has definitely done some great work during her period as the COO of Meta Platforms.
 The leadership skills she showed must have played a big role in the making of Facebook.

-Know more about –
+Also, Know About –